Bookings & Appointments

 If you are deemed eligible, your treating doctor will complete paperwork for you to bring to your appointment or will send

-session with a Clinical Psychologist for up to 10 treatment sessions per calendar year.
-A review of the MHCP with your referring
+session with a Clinical Psychologist for up to 20 treatment sessions per calendar year.
+A re-referral with your referring Doctor is required after your 6th and 10th sessions to assess progress and suitability for further sessions.

 Group Psychological Therapy

-Individuals who are eligible for a Mental Health Care Plan, may also be able to access up to 10 group based psychology sessions
+Individuals who are eligible for a Mental Health Care Plan may also be able to access up to 10 subsidised group-based psychology sessions

 per calendar year.
 This is in addition to individual treatment where appropriate.
-You will be able to claim $25.45 with a
+Please contact our administration team for more information.

 Chronic Disease Management Plan